jpundonor/citas-medicas/README.md

 # Templates y rendering en Vue
-## Custom Box
+## Citas Médicas
 This project is deployed on Vercel.
-You can view it [here](https://custom-box.vercel.app/).
+You can view it [here](https://citas-medicas-chi.vercel.app/).